Saml1211/streamlit-stencil-search/README.md

 ## 📋 Overview

 This tool helps engineers quickly find which stencils contain specific shapes and their physical storage locations, without requiring Visio installation to operate.
+It also includes a utility for finding and removing problematic Visio temporary files.

 ![Screenshot](docs/images/ui_screenshot_2025-03-27.png)